kevina-code/SandboxRefreshHandler/README.md

 # SandboxRefreshHandler
-This is a solution that takes care of the 'invalid' and '@example.com' dilemma with specified user emails post sandbox refresh.
+This is a solution that takes care of the 'invalid' and '@example.com' dilemma on specified user emails post sandbox refresh.

 Tweak to taste.
 You can add additional logic to automate other post-refresh activities as well.